Sammy92dec/spa-sampitoo/README.md

 # UX
 ## User Stories

+- To show what the Spa offer for services.
+- Easy to navigate between pages
+- Soothing colors to reflect the feeling of calmness.
+- To easily signup to the facility
+-

 ### Target Audience

+- Working class,Whoever is in need of a break and to have a healthier routine mindfully or physically.Day visits is also avaliable

 ## Strategy

 ## Scope

 ## Structure

 ## Skeleton

 ## Surface

 # Features